carlinyuen/BrowserTabRecorder/README.md

 .
 Carlin

 ## TODO
- - Get video recording options in
- - Get gif creation working
  - Get audio recording working
+ - Get auto-download working
+ - Get email autofill working
+ - Get clone bug working
- - Implement proper plugin system
+ - Build image preview in buganizer plugin
- - Rebrand as Easy Recorder

 ## Version History
 v1.0.0
  - First build!
+ - Can take screenshots of the tab.
+ - Can take screencapture video of the tab.
+ - Can take screencapture gif of the tab.
+ - Options page for gif and video capture.

 ## License
 MIT